jasonxia17/orbit-simulator/DEVELOPMENT.md

 # Weekly Progress Log

 ## Week of 4/27/2019

+* Display an error message and halt simulation if planet crashes into star (to avoid unpredictable behavior from extremely large forces)
-* Incorperated a GUI for inputting intial parameters (used guiFromParametersExample as an example)
+* Incorporated a GUI for inputting intial parameters (used guiFromParametersExample as an example)
 * Displayed numerical information on the screen
 (time elapsed, instantaneous position/velocity)
 * Added an enum for app states (Welcome/Instructions, User Input, Running, Paused, Crashed)